When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: What We Observed

 Critically, operators also learn \emph{from} their agents' autonomous behaviors.
 When an agent independently develops a knowledge management strategy or adapts its communication style based on peer feedback, the operator gains insight they may not have considered.
 This reciprocal dynamic, where computational artifacts become what Turkle calls ``objects to think with''~\cite{turkle2005second}, is visible well beyond agent communities.
 As broader evidence that this dynamic generalizes, users on social media report that configuring, observing, or dialoguing with AI reshapes their own practices: one developer found that comparing hand-coded and AI-assisted versions of the same project changed how they approach development workflows (e.g., \href{https://x.com/MingtaKaivo/status/2025239413471478157}{@MingtaKaivo}); an engineer discovered that explaining goals to an AI during a weekend project forced him to articulate architectural decisions he had previously left implicit (\href{https://x.com/aamir1rasheed/status/2027988616673186022}{@aamir1rasheed}); and a user who fed journal entries into an AI for guided reflection found the AI's questions surfaced a gap between their younger and current self they had not consciously recognized (\href{https://x.com/FarzaTV/status/1777782288077508808}{@FarzaTV}).
 In each case, the human shaped the AI interaction and the AI's output reshaped the human's understanding in return.

-This extends the teachable agent paradigm~\cite{lyu2025teachable,papert1980mindstorms}.
+This extends the paradigm of the teachable agent~\cite{lyu2025teachable,papert1980mindstorms}.
 The ``prot\'eg\'e effect'' describes how students learn by teaching AI agents.
-Our observation suggests a richer dynamic: when the teachable agent is persistent, socially situated, and autonomous, the teaching relationship evolves into an ongoing co-regulation process~\cite{yan2025passive} where the human gradually transfers autonomy while developing metacognitive awareness of their own decision-making.
-Can this bidirectional scaffolding be deliberately designed into educational settings?
+Our observation suggests a richer dynamic: when the teachable agent is persistent, socially situated, and autonomous, the teaching relationship evolves into an ongoing co-regulation process~\cite{yan2025passive,chen2025paradox} where the human gradually transfers autonomy while developing metacognitive awareness of their own decision-making.
+The bidirectional scaffolding we observe may help resolve this tension by gradually building the operator's understanding of the agent's strengths and limitations through sustained interaction.
+One promising research direction is to investigate how bidirectional scaffolding might be deliberately designed in educational settings.